DestinyVolt/D-D/Others/Ink.md

 Wants:
 Big Request: \
-Can I use a background feature from Ravnica (Azorius Guild Spells)?
-I basically just want Ensnaring Strike.
+Using an Eberron exclusive Race

 Small Changes (imo) for Flavor: \
 Can I play a Charisma based Artificer if I swear off multiclassing?
 It keeps to the more artistic sorcerer vibes I'm kinda hoping for with the character \
 Can I reflavor Shillelagh as just a touch attack where my tattoos spread off my skin onto theirs, hurting them?
 I'll keep a hand free that would have been holding a staff. \
-Can I change the damage type of Booming Blade to Necrotic Damage (Both rare damages, Necrotic is basically just worse)
+Can I change the damage type of Booming Blade to Necrotic Damage (Both rare damages, Necrotic is basically just worse.
+Instead of a boom, the target just screams)

 Note: Ensnaring Strike and other Smites are affected by the Cantrip DC increase during the initial hit